HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

   4. Add response classes

-As a result of an API request, the result shall be sent back via HTTP response.
-In a typical case, we could have two different responses: operation is successful, or some error had appeared during processing the API request.
-The SDK provides following way to declare those API responses:
+The result will be sent back via HTTP response as an outcome of an API request.
+In a most cases, we could have two different responses: operation is successful, or an error had appeared during processing the API request.
+The SDK provides the following way to declare those API responses:
 For a successful response, implement SuccessResponse interface with data to be returned.
 That data shall be accessible via getters.
 Also, that class shall have the next annotation required for marshaling and correct conversion to JSON: ``@JsonView(Views.Default.class)``.
 The developer can define here some other custom class for JSON marshaling.
 For example, if a string should be returned, then the following response class can be defined:

   ::